-What defines a good reader? / What are the qualities of a good reader?
+What are the qualities of a good reader?

 If you’re wondering how to be a good reader, it’s important to know what a good reader is and does.
 So what does it really mean to be a good reader?
 Well, it’s an apparently simple question, but with a rather complex answer.
 Despite what some might think, being a good reader is not only someone who reads a lot and fast.

 A good reader is actually the sum of a number of specific characteristics.
 Reading speed, level of comprehension, depth of understanding of the written text, all contribute to making a good reader.

 Let’s have a look at some of the most important qualities of a good reader as part of answering your question “how to be a better reader?”

 Someone who is considered a good reader takes reading seriously.
 That means they will read constantly, will always be in the middle of a book or continuously looking for the next one.

 Having a daily reading routine is an important characteristic of a good reader.
 By being always involved in this activity, they can maintain a good rhythm and they will gain a better understanding of the benefits of reading.